K. M. Nanavati v. State of Maharashtra: Jury trial

 The crux of the case was whether Nanavati shot Ahuja in the "heat of the moment" or whether it was a premeditated murder.
 In the former scenario, Nanavati would have been charged under the Indian penal code for culpable homicide, with a maximum punishment of 10 years.
 This is because he could have invoked exceptions 1 and 4 of section 300 of IPC (which defines murder).
 Exception 1 states:Culpable homicide is not murder if the offender, whilst deprived of the power of self-control by grave and sudden provocation, causes the death of the person who gave the provocation or causes the death of any other person by mistake or accident.Exception 4 states:Culpable homicide is not murder if it is committed without premeditation in a sudden fight in the heat of passion upon a sudden quarrel and without the offender having taken undue advantage or acted in a cruel or unusual manner.Explanation – It is immaterial in such cases which party offers the provocation or commits the first assault.In the latter scenario (i.e. premeditated murder), Nanavati would be charged with murder, with the sentence being death or life imprisonment.
 Nanavati pleaded not guilty and his defence team argued it a case of culpable homicide not amounting to murder, while the prosecution argued it was premeditated murder.

-The jury in the Greater Bombay Sessions Court had only task: to pronounce a person as 'Guilty' or 'Not Guilty' under the charges.
+The jury in the Greater Bombay sessions court had only one task: to pronounce a person as "Guilty" or "Not Guilty" under the charges.
 They could not indict any accused nor could punish the accused.
 The jury in the Greater Bombay sessions court pronounced Nanavati as not guilty under section 302 under which Nanavati was charged, with an 8–1 verdict.
 Mr. Ratilal Bhaichand Mehta (the sessions judge) considered the acquittal as perverse, and took a historic decision of overturning the jury's decision.
 He referred the case to the Bombay High Court for a retrial.

 The prosecution argued that the jury had been misled by the presiding judge on four crucial points: